phetdam/hackerrank/README.rst

    build -c Release

 Simply typing ``build`` will build 64-bit unoptimized binaries and the PDB files.
-You can specify the target architecture using the ``-a`` flag, so to build 32-bit unoptimized binaries, use
+You can specify the target architecture using the ``-a`` flag, so for example to build 32-bit unoptimized binaries, use

 .. code:: shell

    build -a x86

-The Visual Studio toolset used will be whichever is the default.
+Currently, the Visual Studio toolset used will be whichever is the default.

 Running tests
 -------------